CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/09-speech.md

    ![](./media/9-6.png)

-1. Copy highlighted link by right-clicking the [**https://aka.ms/mslearn-speech-files**](https://aka.ms/mslearn-speech-files) and selecting "Copy" from the context menu and paste it into the new tab to download **Speech.zip**.
+1. Copy the highlighted link by right-clicking the [**https://aka.ms/mslearn-speech-files**](https://aka.ms/mslearn-speech-files) and selecting "Copy" from the context menu, and paste it into a new tab to download **Speech.zip**.

 1. Click the **download icon (1)** to view your downloads, then click the **folder icon (2)** to open the file location.